-- pupils, staff and parents understand how our school will support pupils with medical conditions - pupils with medical conditions are properly supported to allow them to access the same education as other pupils, including school trips and sporting activities - · sufficient staff are suitably trained in first aid - staff are aware of pupil's condition, where appropriate - arrangements are in place to ensure someone is always available to support pupils with medical conditions - we provide supply teachers with appropriate information about the policy and relevant pupils - we develop and monitor individual healthcare plans (IHCPs).
+- pupils, staff and parents understand how our school will support pupils with medical conditions - pupils with medical conditions are properly supported to allow them to access the same education as other pupils, including school trips and sporting activities - sufficient staff are suitably trained in first aid and can meet the know medical conditions of pupils at the school - staff are aware of pupil's condition, where appropriate - arrangements are in place to ensure someone is always available to support pupils with medical conditions - we provide supply teachers with appropriate information about the policy and relevant pupils - we develop and monitor individual healthcare plans (IHCPs).

-3. Definitions
+4. Definitions